Search This Blog

 Could Pilate Have Historically Ordered The Jewish Authority To Punish Jesus?

 This theory is not popular among most scholars or religious people who mostly support the Roman crucifixion.
-What is compelling is that the bible does not show Jesus committed a crime directly against Rome!
-He never explicitly spoke against it as an enemy.
-In all truth, experts say Rome had a practice of leaving complex domestic disputes such as cultural and religious law to the natives, who were the Sanhedrin in Jerusalem.
+What is compelling is how the bible doesn't show Jesus having any beef at all with Rome!
+In all truth, experts say Rome had a practice of leaving complex domestic disputes such as cultural and religious law to the natives, who, in that case, were the Sanhedrin in Jerusalem.
 According to this religious council, Jesus called himself 'King of the Jews' a messianic blasphemy from a prophetic perspective.
 I featured the Pantera tradition in my 'was Jesus a cult leader?' blog, here.
 Tabor (2006) questions the reliability of the crucifixion in the gospels.

 '... the wise king of the Jews – they killed him and did not take thought.
 But God took thought for them, and their land was desolated because of them'.